-Intermittent Fasting for Digestive HealthPOSTED ON Sep 27, 2019
+Intermittent Fasting for Digestive HealthUPDATED ON Jul 12, 2022

 Whilst most diets focus on controlling what you eat, intermittent fasting controls when you eat, giving you a very specific window in which to take in your daily calories.
 Among other things, intermittent fasting can have very positive effects on your digestive system.

 Fasting periods can change depending on goals, protocols, and individuals.
 For instance, some people will follow a 5:2 pattern, in which they eat normally five days per week, and greatly restrict their calories (down to 500 or so) for the other two.
 Others will maintain a daily fast of 16-20 hours, meaning that they eat everything in a 4-8 hour window.